Is Baking Soda an Acid or a Base?

 How Baking Soda Reacts with Acids

 Now that we know the difference between acids and bases, we can demystify how baking soda interacts with acidic ingredients in cooking and baking.
-Let’s look at the chemical reactions at play!
+Now I will discuss the chemical reactions at play!

 Acidic Reactants